aternosorg/php-model/README.md

 In contrary to other model libraries, this library is not tied to any specific database backend, instead every model can contain custom logic for accessing different databases, e.g. for a different cache or search backend.
-Therefore this library does not provide any provisioning functionality.
+Therefore, this library does not provide any provisioning functionality.

 **Note: This library is still in development and some features especially regarding more